UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

     event: push
 ```

-### Q: The build fails when uploading to Quay with the error _"Inappropriate ioctl for device"_
+### Q: The build fails when uploading to Quay with the error _"Error response from daemon: Get https://quay.io/v2/: unauthorized:..."_

-A: This suggests that the `docker` executable prompted for credentials instead of reading them from the command line.
-This is likely because the secret wasn't injected correctly or the password is incorrect.
+A: This is likely because the secret wasn't added correctly or the password is incorrect.
+Check that the secret has been added to Drone and that you have added it to the pipeline that requires it.

-### Q: As part of my build process I have two `Dockerfile`s to produce a Docker image.
+### Q: As part of my build process I have two `Dockerfiles` to produce a Docker image.
 How can I share files between builds in the same step?

 A: When the pipeline starts, Drone creates a Docker data volume that is passed along all active steps in the pipeline.
 If the first step creates a `test.txt` file, the second step can use that file.
 As an example, this pipeline uses a two step build process: